Why We Recommend Kauai for your Hawaiian Honeymoon

 POLIHALE BEACH- One of the longest stretches of beach in Kauai

 drive can be a bit crazy, dirt/gravel road for 20 minutes but worth it if you have the time:

 Polihale Beach is by far the longest stretch of beach in the state of Hawaii.
-Polihale Beach and State Park is located at the end of Highway 50 and is accessed down a unpaved old cane haul road.
+Polihale Beach and State Park is located at the end of Highway 50 and is accessed down an unpaved old cane haul road.
 The seventeen mile stretch of white sand beach and sand dunes offer endless beach-combing and shelling fun.
 Polihale Beach sits at the end of the Napali coast and the edge of the Mana Plains.
-This is a spectacular stretch of wilderness, with 100 foot sand dunes, desert cactus and remarkable sunsets over the Forbidden Island of Niihau.
+This is a spectacular stretch of wilderness, with 100-foot sand dunes, desert cactus and remarkable sunsets over the Forbidden Island of Niihau.
 This is the last beach on the west side marks the beginning of the Napali Coast.
-Polihale is hot and shade is far from the waters edge, so don’t forget an umbrella and lots of water if you plan on spending any time here.
+Polihale is hot and shade is far from the edge of the water, so don’t forget an umbrella and lots of water if you plan on spending any time here.
 Polihale Beach has some facilities and camping is by permit only.
-Strong currents and no lifeguard make it is a notoriously dangerous beach for swimming.
-This is a great beach for shelling, long beach walks and spectacular sunsets.
+Strong currents and no lifeguards make it is a notoriously dangerous beach for swimming.
+This is a great beach for shelling, long beach walks, and spectacular sunsets.

 Waimea Canyon… It is known as the “Grand Canyon of the Pacific”

 It is an easy drive from Poipu.
 Make sure to stop at the lodge/visitor’s center.
 Keep your eye out for Hawaii’s State Bird the Nene, a type of goose found only in Hawaii.
 Take Route 550A and B from Waimea through the Waimea Canyon and into Kokee State Park.
 Be sure to stop at Kalalau Valley and Puuokila Lookouts for amazing views!